mysidewalk/interview/backend-engineer/README.md

   * flat files
   * sqlite (or another self contained/embedded database)
   * a completely scripted setup (docker recommended)
- * We will not attempt to re-construct your database from a description or multi-step instructions.
+ * We will not re-construct your database from a description or multi-step instructions.
 If setup is simply to execute a bash script or a docker command 👍.
 If it's more involved 👎.